 She was 32 and looked just like every other woman that had ruined my life.
-I know this because when my friend Olivia joined us outside of a vibrant bar on Metropolitan Ave., she leaned into me, giggling, as my date was in line for the bathroom and said, “She looks like every woman that has ever ruined your life.”
+I know this because when my friend Olivia joined us outside of a vibrant bar, she leaned into me, giggling, as my date was in line for the bathroom and said, “She looks like every woman that has ever ruined your life.”

 On our first date, I arrived early and got a table.
 The walls were covered in deep magenta curtains, heavy and long.
 Tucked in the dark space away from the still-chilly air in Brooklyn, our marble table was square and a bit too large for two people.
 When I saw her walk in, I immediately felt it: I knew we’d fuck.

 Early on in my coming out journey, I realised that this statement had the power to astonish others.
 Society tends to define sex as one thing, and one thing only: a penetrative, heteronormative act.
 Unless you’re watching The L Word, chances are, sex will be portrayed as cisgender, a penis inserted into a vagina.
 There is no room for anything else.
 Even upon a quick Google search of the term queer sex, an article pops up on the first page which further perpetuates this: “Is lesbian sex real sex?”

 What is “real sex” anyway?
 Glennon Doyle, the best-selling author of Untamed, dove into this topic on her podcast We Can Do Hard Things in an episode titled “Silent Sex Queen: Why aren't we talking about sex more?”
 Doyle discusses her sexual experiences before coming out as queer, describing each as what the world calls sex.
 To the world, sex is penetration and male ejaculation.